robert-s-lee/lit_label_studio/README.md

 ### Does not work in the Lighting Cloud

 - allow-from *

+this works locally, but will not work in the cloud

 ```
 lightning run app app.py --cloud --env LABEL_STUDIO_X_FRAME_OPTIONS='allow-from *'